Annotating a PDF in OnBase using the Check Out Feature

 1. When viewing a document in the Document tab, click the Check out button:

-Important: Then save and close the file to save the changes.
+Important: Make sure to save and close the file to save the changes in Onbase.

-3. Check in the document when finished so that revisions can be viewed by others.
+3. When finished, be sure to check the document back in so that revisions can be viewed by others.

-• Otherwise, if you check in the file as a new document, you'll be prompted to index the file.
+• Otherwise, if you check the file back in as a new document, you'll be prompted to index the file.
 Clear the keywords using the clear tool then enter the proper keywords and click Import.

 Finding All of Your Checked Out Documents